TheHaeckelSociety/Athenia-api/UPGRADE.md

 To upgrade from previous version of Athenia please check each version number listed below step by step.
 With every update make sure to run `php artisan ide-helper:models --smart-reset`

+## 1.3.0

+Another little one!
+This one adds a new testing trait to mock console output, and also fixes an issue with the ansible that came from the recent release of php8.

+* ansible/roles/php/tasks/main.yml - updated imagick package name
+* code/tests/Integration/Console/Commands/ReindexResourcesTest.php - Updated to use the new trait to ignore console ouput
+* code/tests/Traits/MocksConsoleOutput.php - New trait for ignoring console output with commands

 ## 1.2.0

 This little update adds a helper function to the message repository that makes it simple to send a user to all super admins in the system.